 10, and a dynamic body

 a contact between a collider attached to

 A and a collider attached

 A remaining immobile and

 A (independently from their mass).

 A non-dynamic rigid-body is always considered as being part of a dominance group greater than any dynamic rigid-body.
-This means that dynamic/static and dynamic/kinematic contacts will continue to work normally, independently from the dominance group they were given by the user.
+This means that dynamic/fixed and dynamic/kinematic contacts will continue to work normally, independently from the dominance group they were given by the user.